xzaxy/SSC-Slot-Monitoring/README.md

 	sudo docker-compose up -d

 #
-## Step 4 - Check the stats have made it to Grafana
+## Step 4 - Check in Grafana that the stats have made it to Prometheus
 In Grafana, after 5 or so minutes we can verify that the stats are visible.

 Open Explorer, and begin typing `node_sol`, if everything is working, you should see the new node name we're collecting autofill: